 BioPak was recently awarded the Woolworths Sustainability Supplier of the Year.
 On November 19, 2019, Woolworths awarded BioPak the prestigious Sustainability Supplier of the Year, in recognition of BioPak’s ongoing efforts to reduce packaging.
 Gary Smith, CEO of BioPak, said it was an “honour” to be “acknowledged by Woolworths as a business showcasing excellence in sustainability.
 [Woolworths’] commitment to engage [BioPak] to innovate sustainable solutions was the catalyst to making real change!”
 According to Smith, Woolworths “leads an industry waiting for change to ‘just happen’” and “they took on the responsibility to force a change in habits that have a real environmental impact”.
 While the world grapples with recycling crises and climate emergencies, leading brands like Woolworths are feeling consumer pressure to reduce the waste associated with their business.
 On-premises waste practices limit waste to landfill from the supermarkets, but the environmental impact of packaging that ends up in consumers’ homes needs to be better managed.

 Rainforest Rescue works to protect and restore vulnerable rainforest ecosystems.
 Through BioPak’s ‘Give Back’ program, 7.5% of profits are donated to environmental restoration initiatives with Rainforest Rescue (Australia) and Forest & Bird (New Zealand).
-This year, BioPak expects to plant at least 5o seedlings on Woolworths’ behalf.
+This year, BioPak expects to plant at least 50 seedlings on Woolworths’ behalf.
 By choosing BioPak, you and your customers are reforesting and protecting 450 square metres of rainforest.
-Information taken from BioPak's website.
-For more information on BioPak, have a look at their blog.

-To find out more about BioPak's initiatives, check out this article on our blog.
 Planet Friendly Packaging wishes you a Merry Christmas and a Happy New Year.
-Post by Tallis Baker.